Diaphragmatic Hernia in Children

 How is a diaphragmatic hernia diagnosed in a child?

 After birth, your baby's healthcare provider will do an exam.
 Your child may also need a chest X-ray.
-This will show any issues in his or her lungs, diaphragm, and intestines.
+This test will show any issues in your child's lungs, diaphragm, and intestines.

 Your child may also need the following tests:

-- Arterial blood gas test.
-This is a blood test that checks your baby’s breathing ability.
+Arterial blood gas test.
+This blood test checks how your baby's lungs are working and how well your baby is breathing.

-- Ultrasound of the heart (echocardiogram).
-This shows if your baby has problems with the heart and valves.
+Ultrasound of the heart (echocardiogram).
+This test shows if your baby has problems with the heart and valves.

 How is a diaphragmatic hernia treated in a child?